 General Course Information

-Course Code BIOTECH 7002 Course Stem Cells and Advanced Tissue Culture Coordinating Unit School of Molecular and Biomedical Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 9 hours per week Assumed Knowledge BIOCHEM 2500, GENETICS 2510, GENETICS 2520 or equivalent Restrictions Available to GCBIBIOM, GDBIBIOM, MBIBIOM students only Course Description Recent advances in stem cell technology and advanced tissue culture have provided enormous potential for novel treatments of previously thought incurable diseases such as Parkinsons disease, Alzheimers disease and early dementias, type I diabetes and others where tissue degeneration is a root cause.
+Course Code BIOTECH 7002 Course Stem Cells and Advanced Tissue Culture Coordinating Unit School of Biological Sciences Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 9 hours per week Available for Study Abroad and Exchange N Assumed Knowledge BIOCHEM 2500, GENETICS 2510, GENETICS 2520 or equivalent Restrictions Available to Graduate Certificate in Biotechnology (Biomedical), Graduate Diploma in Biotechnology (Biomedical), Master of Biotechnology (Biomedical) students only Course Description Recent advances in stem cell technology and advanced tissue culture have provided enormous potential for novel treatments of previously thought incurable diseases such as Parkinson's disease, Alzheimer's disease and early dementia, type I diabetes and others where tissue degeneration is a root cause.
 This course will expose students to current research detailing the molecular properties of stemness and the mechanisms by which distinct cell lineages are derived from stem cells.
 Strategies from the recent literature used to produce specific cell lineages and tissues will be identified.
 The course will enable students to develop skills for critical analysis by in depth evaluation of research papers and exposure to the experimental strategies used in research programs of University of Adelaide and affiliate staff stem cell scientists.

 Course Coordinator: Professor Murray Whitelaw